Terms and Conditions of Use

 All intellectual property rights, including copyrights for the data are and shall remain the property of the Data-Provider.

-The User must rely on its own examination, skill, and expertise in determining whether the data is accurate, suitable, or safe for a particular application.
+The User of the DataGlobe and MyHazards application must rely on its own examination, skill, and expertise in determining whether the data is accurate, suitable, or safe for a particular application.

 The User acknowledges that the ICA and the Data-Provider do not warrant that the data does not contain errors and that the ICA and the Data-Provider shall be in no way liable and are indemnified for any loss, damage or injury suffered by the User or any other person or corporation consequent upon the existence of errors in the data.